yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/sunshine.md

 For instance, if a business has integrated Sunshine conversations with Facebook, it creates a Sunshine conversations channel for Facebook.
 Businesses can use this channel to communicate with their customers via WhatsApp to send and receive messages.
 Similarly, you can integrate with other messaging apps based on your business requirements.

+##### Limitations

+* **Supported message types**: Only text messages and specific rich cards are supported within the Zendesk integration.
+* **Conversation Logs**: Conversation logs will exclusively contain messages exchanged between users and the bot.
+Messages between users and live agents will not be available in the logs.
+Note that these limitations pertain to the current functionality of the Yellow.ai integration with Zendesk.

 ## Prerequisites to setup Sunshine conversation channel

 * Get access to the Sunshine dashboard.